LGBT advice

 Both partners are automatically better protected as a married couple than as registered or cohabiting partners.
 However, marriage is usually not enough to provide the surviving partner with the best possible protection.
 The laws on marriage and inheritance offer ways of optimising protection if you utilise them correctly.

 Marriage also has far-reaching consequences for social security, matrimonial property, inheritance and taxes.
-That is why it is important to inform yourself well before you decide to take this step.
+That's why it's important to obtain sufficient information before you decide to take this step.

 What are the differences between marriages and registered partnerships?

-By default, a separation of property applies for registered partnerships, which means that if a partnership ends, there are no joint assets that will be divided up.
-By contrast, for married couples the joint ownership of acquired property applies.
-This means that if a spouse dies or the couple separates, both partners receive half of the assets that have been jointly accrued during the course of the marriage.
-Even with married couples, however, it is often necessary to have additional regulations to ensure that the surviving partner is financially secure.
+By default, the separation of property regime applies for registered partnerships, which means that if a partnership ends, there are no joint assets that will be divided up.
+By contrast, the joint ownership of acquired property applies for married couples.
+This means that if a spouse dies or the couple separates, each partner receives half of the assets that have been jointly accrued during the course of the marriage.
+Even with married couples, however, it is often necessary to have additional arrangements to ensure that the surviving partner is financially secure.

 What do cohabiting couples need to know?

-Under social insurance schemes and inheritance law, life partners are in a worse position than spouses: pension funds, for example, apply strict conditions to the payment of a survivor’s pension or lump sum to cohabiting partners, and the legal order of succession does not at all take into account life partners.
-Cohabiting partners must therefore put plans in place if they wish to avoid the surviving partner struggling financially.
+Under social insurance schemes and inheritance law, cohabiting partners are in a worse position than spouses: pension funds, for example, apply strict conditions to the payment of a survivor's pension or lump sum to cohabiting partners, and the legal order of succession doesn't take cohabiting partners into account at all.
+Cohabiting partners must therefore put plans in place if they wish to ensure that their surviving partner doesn't struggle financially.

 What should homosexual couples consider with regard to retirement?

 By the time you reach 55, you should have started planning your retirement.
 When doing so, you have to make a lot of very important decisions for your income to be sufficient for the rest of your life and for your partner to be financially secure.
-When considering these issues, cohabiting gay and lesbian couples often ask whether it would be a good idea to enter into a registered partnership or – something that will soon be possible in Switzerland – get married.
-This decision will have a significant impact on their OASI, pension fund and taxes.
-That is why it is a good idea to plan your retirement with the support of our LGBT specialists.
+When considering these issues, cohabiting gay and lesbian couples often wonder whether it would be a good idea to get married.
+This decision will have a significant impact on their OASI pension, occupational pension and taxes.
+That's why it's a good idea to plan your retirement with the support of our LGBT specialists.

 "Finanztipps für LGBT" provides information on financial matters for same-sex couples: